-Around the world, data espionage is a serious problem for both international authorities as well as consumers.
-Internet security is occupying an increasingly central role for both businesses and individuals.
-Without a doubt, the Information Age has substantially affected the way we interact with one another on both a private and professional basis.
-In-house communication, customer data, and other sensitive information build up some of the most vital nuts and bolts of this infrastructure, and protocols like SSL and HTTPS are vital for ensuring their secure management.
-But what exactly do these terms mean and how does one go about implementing security protocols for a web presence?
+Data espionage and data misuse are serious problems for both international authorities and consumers worldwide.
+Internet security is thus occupying an increasingly central role for both businesses and individuals.
+There’s little doubt that the Information Age has substantially affected the way we interact with one another on both a private and professional basis.
+In-house communication, customer data, and other sensitive information build up some of the most vital nuts and bolts of this infrastructure, and protocols like SSL/TLS i.e. HTTPS are vital to ensure their secure management.
+But what exactly do these terms mean and how does one go about implementing security protocols for their web presence?

-The term SSL (short for ‘secure socket layer’) describes a technique for encrypting and authenticating data traffic on the internet.
+The term SSL (short for “secure socket layer”) describes a technique for encrypting and authenticating data traffic on the internet.
 With regard to websites, the transfer between the browser and webserver is secured.
-Especially when it comes to e-commerce, where confidential and sensitive information is routinely transferred between different parties, using an SSL certificate or a TLS (‘transport layer security’) is simply unavoidable.
+Especially when it comes to e-commerce and online banking, where plenty of confidential and sensitive information is routinely transferred between different parties, using a SSL certificate or a TLS (“transport layer security”) certificate is simply unavoidable.

-Here are some examples of types of sensitive data that should be protected with SSL encryption:
+Here are some examples of types of sensitive data that should be protected by SSL/TLS encryption:

 - Payment information: credit card numbers, bank details